waterholeforum/docs/contributing.md

 There are many ways that you can contribute to Waterhole development, including bug reports, documentation edits, translations, and core enhancements.

 Thank you for taking the time to consider a contribution.
-Please take a moment to read through Waterhole's [Code of Conduct]().
+Please take a moment to read through Waterhole's [Code of Conduct](contributing.md).
 By participating here, you are expected to uphold this code.

 ## Waterhole Is Not FOSS

-Before proceeding, it's important to know that Waterhole is not "Free Open-Source Software".
-It is **propietary** open-source software.
-The code is open and you can download it for free, but there are limitations to what you can do with it:
+Waterhole is not "Free Open-Source Software".
+It is **proprietary** open-source software.
+The code is open, and you can download it for free, but there are limitations to what you can do with it:

--   You **cannot** alter code or behavior related to licensing, updating, version/edition checking, or anything else that would circumvent the enforcement of our business model.
+-   You **cannot** alter code or behavior related to licensing, updating, version checking, or anything else that would circumvent the enforcement of our business model.

 -   You **cannot** redistribute or use Waterhole as a dependency in another distributable project without prior permission or licensing.

--   You **cannot** publicly maintain a long-term fork of Waterhole.
+-   You **cannot** publicly maintain a fork of Waterhole.

+For more information, see the [license terms](https://waterhole.dev/terms).

 ## Security Disclosures

 If you discover a security vulnerability, please review our [Security Policy](https://github.com/waterholeforum/core/security/policy), then report the issue directly to us from [waterhole.dev/support](https://waterhole.dev/support).
 We will review and respond privately via email.
+All security vulnerabilities will be promptly addressed.

 ## Bug Reports

+> **Warning:** Waterhole's GitHub issue trackers are not intended to provide help or support.
+Instead, get support from the [community](https://waterhole.dev/community/channel/support), or from [waterhole.dev/support](https://waterhole.dev/support) if you have an active license.

 Found a bug?
 Great!
-We'd love to hear about it – but first you should search through the [forum](https://waterhole.dev/community) and [issue tracker](https://github.com/waterholeforum/core/issues) to make sure you're not wasting your time on a known issue.
+We'd love to hear about it – but first you should search through the [community](https://waterhole.dev/community) and [issue tracker](https://github.com/waterholeforum/core/issues) to make sure you're not wasting your time on a known issue.

 If you do find a similar issue, upvote it by adding a 👍 reaction.
 Only leave a comment if you have relevant information to add.